 Robert Tisserand, in his book Essential Oil Safety, states that oils high in eugenol should be used with caution on those with impaired liver function.

-Do not use eugenol high oils (like Cinnamon Leaf, Clove & Tusli) with people who have clotting disorders, as eugenol is an anticoagulant.
+Do not use eugenol high oils (like Cinnamon Leaf, Clove & Tulsi) with people who have clotting disorders, as eugenol is an anticoagulant.

 The suggested shelf life is 3-4 years.